pierre-cm/galbe/docs/schemas.md

-# Shemas
+# Schemas

 Galbe provides a custom Schema Type processor that offers type safety, data parsing, and validation.
-The primary purpose of this feature is to simplify request input validation and error handling automatically.
-Additionally, it enhances the developer's experience by inferring static TypeScript types from schema definitions.
+The use of Schemas highly simplifies request input validation and automatic error handling.
+Additionally, it enhances the developer experience by inferring static TypeScript types from schema definitions.

 ## Schema Types

-To start using Schema definitions, import `$T` from the `galbe` library:
+To use Schema definitions, import `$T` from the `galbe` library:

 ```js
 import { $T } from 'galbe'
 ```

-Here the list of available Schema types in Galbe:
+Here is the list of available Schema types in Galbe:

-#### Boolean
+#### boolean

 Schema Type matching `boolean` values.